ReillyBova/Global-Illumination/README.md

   * `-no_caustic` => Disables caustic illumination (light that is focused through mirror and optical media) in scene.
 Caustic illumination is enabled by default
   * `-photon_viz` => Enables direct radiance sampling of the global photon map for vizualization.
 This layer will (nearly) approach global illumination on its own if given large enough samples.
 Disabled by default
   * `-fast_global` => Enables a faster estimate of global illumination by combining direct lighting with direct radiance sampling of a version of the global photon map where photons are only stored after their first diffuse bounce.
 Disabled by default
+  * `-cache` => Enables irradiance caching for the global map, which cuts accuracy for fast indirect illumination calculations without much noise.
+Irradiance caching is disabled by default.
 * Monte Carlo flags:
   * `-no-monte` => Disables Monte Carlo path-tracing (used to compute specular and transmissive illumination).
 Monte Carlo is path-tracing is enabled by default
   * `-md <int N>` => Sets the max recursion depth of a Monte Carlo path-trace.
 Default is `N=128`